 Elise redefined normal for herself and for anyone living with this disease; she never hid from it, she simply didn't allow it to limit her.

-To read more about Elise and the Fund created, please click here.
+To read more about Elise and to donate to the Fund created in her memory, please click here.

 Lori Haber Buckfire was born in Brooklyn, New York.
 She grew up in Michigan and graduated from Arizona State University with a bachelor’s degree in Art.
 Lori lived in Los Angeles for ten years before returning to Michigan to start a family Lori was diagnosed with Stage IV ovarian cancer in May, 2005, eight weeks after giving birth to her son Hayden.
 This fund was created in the memory of Lori Haber Buckfire, who passed away from ovarian cancer at the age of 41.